Moth Orchids – Post Bloom

 Option 3 is the option that I recommend and do the most frequently.
 Just cut the whole damn spike off.
 Your plant will thank you.
 Your plant has bloomed its heart out, and it needs time to regenerate itself and prepare itself for blooming next year.
 You don’t want to poop your plant out.
 Right after your orchid is done blooming, just cut the whole stem off (see picture below):

 Take a pair of sharp scissors (sterilizing the tip would be a good idea…either in a flame or with rubbing alcohol) and snip the whole spike off as close to the bottom of the plant as possible, without damaging any leaves.
 After this point, your plant should start growing more roots and a new leaf.
-If you’ve had your plant on display somewhere in your house while in bloom ,like I always do, return your plant to a window and let it do it’s thing.
+If you’ve had your plant on display somewhere in your house while in bloom, like I always do, return your plant to a window and let it do its thing.
 If you’ve left your plant next to a window during its bloom, then leave it there.
-See my “First Blog Post” titled “Intro to Growing Orchids” for more tips, but I’ll reiterate that east windows are ideal for moth orchids.
+See my blog post titled “Intro to Growing Orchids” for more tips, but I’ll reiterate that east windows are ideal for moth orchids.
 They are among the lower light orchids, but the morning sun is gentle enough on them and will provide enough light for strong growth.
 Continue to water and lightly fertilize weekly.
 Summering your orchid outside will work wonders for your plant, but wait until the nighttime temperatures stay consistently above the low 50s Fahrenheit.

 Also, right after your moth orchid is done blooming is the perfect time to repot your orchid!
-Click HERE to read my log post how when and how to repot your moth orchid.
+Click HERE to read my blog post on how, when, and how to repot your moth orchid.
 And click HERE for some general growing tips on moth orchids.
 Enjoy the orchid obsession!
 Because once it starts, there is no looking back…